bamorim/2022-elixir-conf-eu/presentation.md

 # Metrics are cheap and fast to process

-- Complexity is only dependent on number of timeseries and sample frequency
+- Complexity is only dependent on number of timeseries and sample frequency.
-- Great for alerting
+- Great for alerting.
-- Great for long term storage
+- Great for long term storage.

 ---